Jeanne d'Arc Basin, 315km east of St John's, Newfoundland, Canada

-Hibernia oil is a light sweet crude, with a density of 32-34° API and a sulphur content, by weight, of 0.4-0.6%.
-The field contains approximately three billion barrels of oil in-place, and recoverable reserves are estimated to be at around 1,200 million barrels.
+Hibernia oil is a light sweet crude with a density of 32-34° API and a sulphur content by weight of 0.4%-0.6%.
+The field contains approximately three billion barrels of oil-in-place and recoverable reserves are estimated to be at approximately 1,200 million barrels.

 The Hibernia field was first discovered in 1979.
-Development began in 1986 and construction began in 1991.
+Development began in 1986 and construction started in 1991.

 The field started production in November 1997 and by 2009 its total crude oil production was 126,000 barrels per day.
-The field produced 667 million barrels of crude by the end of 2009.
+The field generated 667 million barrels of crude by the end of 2009.

 The Hibernia field is operated by ExxonMobil and owned by Norsk Hydro (5%), Murphy Oil (6.5%), Canada Hibernia Holding Corporation (8.5%), Suncor (20%), Chevron Canada Resources (26.875%) and ExxonMobil Canada subsidiary (33.125%).

-In February 2010 an agreement was signed by the developers with the Government of Newfoundland and Labrador for the Hibernia Southern Extension project.
-The agreement gives a 10% stake to the Canadian Government through its Nalcor Energy.
+In February 2010, the developers signed an agreement with the Government of Newfoundland and Labrador for the Hibernia Southern Extension project.
+The agreement granted a 10% stake to the Canadian Government through its Nalcor Energy.

-The project is estimated to have 230 million barrels of oil and is expected to generate about $10bn revenue for the government.
+The project is estimated to have 230 million barrels of oil and is expected to generate approximately $10bn in revenue for the government.

-It was decided that the Hibernia field would be developed using a special gravity-base structure strong enough to withstand a collision with a one-million-ton iceberg (expected to occur once every 500 years) and a direct hit from a six-million-ton iceberg (expected just once every 10,000 years).
+It was decided that the Hibernia field would be developed using a special gravity-base structure strong enough to withstand a collision with a one-million-tonne iceberg (expected to occur once every 500 years) and a direct hit from a six-million-tonne iceberg (expected just once every 10,000 years).

-The field partners are planning to invest $1.74bn in the development of the Hibernia Southern Extension project.
+The field partners were planning to invest $1.74bn in the development of the Hibernia Southern Extension project.
 The field will be tied-back to the Hibernia field with the installation of new infrastructure.

 Production wells will be drilled from the existing platform and injection wells will be drilled using a mobile offshore drilling unit.

-Inside the gravity structure are storage tanks for 1.3 million barrels of crude oil.
-Four shafts run through the GBS from the base slab to support the topsides facilities: the utility shaft, riser shaft and two drill shafts.
+Storage tanks for 1.3 million barrels of crude oil re located inside the gravity structure.
+Four shafts run through the GBS from the base slab to support the topsides facilities, including the utility, riser and two drill shafts.
 Each shaft is 17m in diameter and extends to a total height of 111m.

-The utility shaft houses the mechanical outfitting required to operate the GBS system.
-It includes pipework, heating and air-conditioning and electrical controls.
+The utility shaft features the mechanical outfitting required to operate the GBS system.
+It includes pipework, heating, air-conditioning and electrical controls.

-The two drill shafts each house 32 drill slots to accommodate the wells, which will reach depths of more than 3,700m below sea level, down into the oil reservoirs.
+The two drill shafts each have 32 drill slots to accommodate the wells, which will reach depths of more than 3,700m below sea level, down into the oil reservoirs.

-The wellhead module for Hibernia was fabricated at Bull Arm, while the remaining components were made in construction sites located around the world - two in Italy and the remaining two in South Korea.
-Four of the topside mounted structures (flareboom, helideck, main and auxiliary lifeboat stations) were also fabricated at Bull Arm.
+The wellhead module for Hibernia was fabricated at Bull Arm, while the remaining components were made in construction sites located around the world, including two in Italy and the remaining two in South Korea.
+Four of the topside mounted structures (flare boom, helideck, main and auxiliary lifeboat stations) were also fabricated at Bull Arm.

 Oil stored in the GBS is exported by means of an offshore loading system (OLS) consisting of subsea pipelines, a subsurface buoy and flexible loading hoses, feeding a purpose-built shuttle tanker.

-The other infrastructure supporting the field production include platform support facilities, shorebase facility, Asco Warehouse Complex warehouse facility, transshipment terminal and a remotely operated vehicle.
+The other infrastructure supporting the field production include platform support facilities, shore base facility, Asco Warehouse Complex warehouse facility, transhipment terminal and a remotely operated vehicle.